 On January 10, 2014, the EPA issued its final ruling on the SIP and required installation of SCR systems on all three LRS units.
-The total estimated cost to install SCR on the three LRS units is \$755 million, with annual operating costs of nearly \$16 million, of which LES would be responsible for approximately 11%.
+The total estimated cost to install SCR on the three LRS units was estimated to be \$755 million, with annual operating costs of nearly \$16 million, of which LES would be responsible for approximately 11%.
 In accordance with this ruling, the systems must be operational by January 2019.
 It is Basin's position that installing SCR technology would not bring about a noticeable improvement in visibility from existing conditions at any national park.
-In effect, Basin believes there would be no discernible benefit from this extremely large investment.

 In March 2014, a Petition of Review on the EPA decision for LRS was filed with the 10th Circuit Court of Appeals by Wyoming.
 A motion was also filed with the court for a stay of compliance pending appeal.
-In May 2014, a Petition for Reconsideration on the LRS decision was submitted to EPA Region 8.
+In May 2014, a Petition for Reconsideration on the LRS decision was submitted to the EPA Region 8.
 In September 2014, the 10th Circuit Court of Appeals granted a stay motion for compliance with the regulations while the legal challenge is pending.
 The deadline for compliance with the Regional Haze Program will be extended for the duration of the stay.
 The estimated new compliance date is September 2020.
 The Wyoming Department of Environmental Quality and coal plant owners are evaluating various options which include negotiating a settlement with the EPA.
+Possible options for discussion with the EPA include installing non-SCR technology on two units and SCR technology on one unit, rather than all SCR technology.
+This would result in a significant cost reduction over installing all SCR technology.

 Regional Haze and WSEC #4.
 WSEC #4 is not subject to Regional Haze.
-The State of Iowa determined that WSEC #4 does not require BART.
-In addition, Iowa is a CSAPR affected state and CSAPR will substitute for BART requirements.